nbnsucks/nbnsucks.github.io/hfcmon/README.md

 How to run;
   1. Download [hfcmon.zip](https://nbnsucks.com/hfcmon/hfcmon.zip) and extract.
   2. Open command line and run `"java -jar hfcmon-0.3.jar"`
-  3. Perform hard reset of cable modem - the app will connect to the cable modem as soon as it's available.
+  3. Either fix arp cache or perform hard reset of cable modem (described in previous section) - the app will connect to the cable modem as soon as it's available.
   4. You'll start seeing the log lines like `"Internet connected?
 Yes.
 Downstream 6 dBmV/41 dB.
 Upstream 44 dBmV..."` once successfully connected.

 Just want to monitor internet stability?
 Don't have an Arris CM8200 cable modem?